victronenergy/node-red-contrib-victron/README.md

 2. Run `node parse-services.js ./missingpaths.json` to generate a new `services.json`, which is used to render the node options.
 If some of the whitelisted path definitions are missing from the given input CSV's (or missingpaths.json), a missingpaths.template.json is generated with pre-filled objects for the path definitions.
 You should fill in the missing data, and copy-paste the new json objects to missingpaths.json file.
 Run the script again until no more missing paths are printed to the console.

 You can use the `--append` switch to completely bypass the whitelist, missingpaths.json and csv parsing.
 This is useful if you don't have access to the CSV files.
-This will simply merge the given input json file with the existing services.json: `node parse-services.json ./additionalPaths.json`.
+This will simply merge the given input json file with the existing services.json: `node parse-services.json ./additionalPaths.json --append`.

 3. Add the following rows to given files:
 ```